-Oleg Benesch is Anniversary Research Lecturer in History, specializing in the history of early modern and modern Japan.
-Before arriving at the University of York, Dr. Benesch was Past & Present Fellow at the Institute of Historical Research at the University of London.
+Oleg Benesch is Anniversary Research Lecturer in History, specializing in the history of early modern and modern Japan and China.
+Before arriving at the University of York, Oleg was Past & Present Fellow at the Institute of Historical Research at the University of London.
 He has spent almost six years living and researching in Japan, including two years at Hitotsubashi University in Tokyo.